 attractive home with the least amount of exterior surface area

 without sacrificing good aesthetic appeal.

-When we reduce the surface area, we reduce heat transfer.
+When we cut the surface area, we reduce heat transfer.
+Shapes that make good

-Shapes that achieve good ratios of surface area to volume are
+ratios of surface area to volume are more

 Earth Sheltered Home